Mindscape

 their graves and judge me…and….

-bottle and began to read the words without seeing
+began to read the words without seeing them.
+I

-them.
-I didn’t need to because the words blurred and
+didn’t need to because the words blurred and became

-backwards through your life.
-I was hearing my mama’s
+through your life.
+I was hearing my mama’s voice –

-voice – the pride with which she told her friends
+the pride with which she told her friends how she

 “You mean she has never fallen sick?”